CardamomCake/RaceMate/README.md

 ---

 **Tips and Tricks:**
+- **Be carefull with overwriting the gamedata in RaceMate** using the "copy form clipboard" button.
+Fly dangerous does not know about the checkpoints added in RaceMate before they are loaded into the game.
+Overwriten data **WILL BE LOST FOREVER**.
 - The starting position of your race is the location where you clicked the "Copy location to clipboard" button in the Fly Dangerous pause menu.
 To edit this location, load your race, go to the desired spot, and click that button again.
 To save this new location in RaceMate, load it back into RaceMate with the "Copy from clipboard" button.
 - For more exciting races, add boosters to your game.
 These will appear in the same table, labeled "Bst" instead of "ChP."
 You can edit the length of the boost tunnel under the "Value" tab of the table.
 - To make your checkpoints look cleaner, set the pitch and roll of the checkpoints to zero.
 This will ensure the checkpoints are not tilted.